abhinavsood2002/Machine-Eye-and-Magnetic-Poetry/README.md

+# Magnetic Poetry Raspberry Pi Code
+- `configs` contains the config file used for environmental variables used in the code.
+These include parameters to crop the fov, parameters to set the ip for socket file transfer, parameters that control when images are captured, and hyperparameters for the hand detection model.
+- `models` contains the model files used in the original hand detection code
+- `determine_crop_utility.py` can be run to manually figure out the parameters for cropping the fov via trial and error
+-  `hand_tracker.asl.py` contains the code that processes the hand detection and sends corresponding images to the server.
+The primary source of this code is from the repository mentioned below.

 # American Sign Language (ASL) Recognition using Hand Landmarks

 This is the source code of the article: [Classifying American Sign Language Alphabets on the OAK-D](https://www.cortic.ca/post/classifying-american-sign-language-alphabets-on-the-oak-d)